Y-Q-Y/cordova-plugin-mediaPicker/readme.md

-Cloned from https://github.com/OutSystems/cordova-plugin-local-notifications as a stable version for testing and subsequently production use
+Cloned from https://github.com/OutSystemsExperts/cordova-plugin-mediaPicker as a stable version for testing and subsequently production use

+To be removed when OutsystemsExperts published a forge component with the corrected version.

 # MediaPicker v:2.4.3